buildingblocs/2020/pre-event/competition/index.md

 <details>
 <summary><strong>Mother's Day Edition (Ongoing)</strong></summary><br>

-We are excited (again again) to announce BuildingBloCS 2020 competition series Mother’s Day edition!
+We are excited (again again) to announce BuildingBloCS 2020 competition series Mother’s Day edition!<br><br>

 Mother’s Day happens every second Sunday in May and this year it is on Sun 10 May 2020!
 Head over to <strong><a href="https://en.wikipedia.org/wiki/Mother%27s_Day">Mother's Day</a></strong> to find out more about its origin. <br>

 Anytime from now until <strong>2359 Sun 10 May</strong>, submit <strong><a href="https://tinyurl.com/bbcs20compmotherssubmit">here.</a></strong> Remember to allow public view access if you are sharing a Google Drive link.<br>